 The Lake Pianozesit was created artificially, for tourism purposes.
 The restaurant is managed by the Regole of Ampezzo and is currently managed by Massimo Alberti.
 In 2019 the Regole of Ampezzo improved the access road and expanded the restaurant.
 The shores of the lake have also been made accessible to people with disabilities and the peninsula has been enlarged, and a kiosk that serves sandwiches, toast and cold drinks has also been added.

-Hoping that you liked this page on the walk of the loop of Pianozes, before saying goodbye, we remind you that you can read all the other hike paths we recommend you to do in Cortina, or alternatively read all the other pages we have written about Cortina d'Ampezzo and its surroundings.
+We hope you liked this page on the walk of the loop of Pianozes.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.